-When first getting into yoga, it is sometimes difficult to know where to start and what positions you are capable of doing.
-So we’ve compiled some of the best wall yoga poses for you.
-All of these poses can be done in your home with minimal yoga equipment.
+Oftentimes, as a beginner yogi, it’s difficult to know where to start, and frankly, what positions you are capable of doing.
+So we’ve compiled some simple wall yoga poses to get started.
+These poses can be done in your home, with minimal yoga equipment.

 What Are Wall Yoga Postures?

 Wall yoga is a type of yoga that is practiced with the aid of a wall.
 In some cases, people attach straps and other yoga props to their walls to perform incredible feats of flexibility.
-However, as a beginner, this may not be best suited for you, as you are still learning what your body is capable of in the world, that is yoga.
+However, as a beginner, it’s appropriate to use caution.
+Specifically, because you are still learning what your body is capable of.

 What Are The Benefits of Wall Yoga Postures?